 Researchers studied more than 500 women who reported having trouble getting pregnant.
 Another 1,600 women with at least one successful pregnancy ending in a live birth were also included in the study as a control group.
-Researchers split the group into Western diet and Mediterranean diet categories.
+Researchers split the group into a Western diet and Mediterranean diet categories.
 The women in the Western diet category showed no difference in fertility whether they followed a Western diet strictly or loosely.
 The Mediterranean diet group, however, showed a significant difference in fertility based on how closely women followed the diet.

 About 17% of women who followed the Mediterranean diet strictly reported problems getting pregnant.
 When women followed the diet loosely, that number jumped to 26%.

 Not all doctors are convinced the connection between the Mediterranean diet and fertility is sound.
 According to Dr. Jorge Chavarro, “we don't have enough data to show that this diet pattern can help you get pregnant as a result of fertility treatment.”
 However, despite this comment, Chavarro also believes, “The Mediterranean diet contains nutrients that help your body clear sugar from the bloodstream while using less insulin to do this job.
 This makes it easier for the body to keep the balance of reproductive hormones.”

 Eat more fruits and vegetables and your child will be smarter